dpvertech/dpvertech/SJC2_Server_Setup.md

 6. Using VSCode (if you have it) open the file 'id_vault-cert.pub' and copy the whole line (starts with ssh-rsa)
 7. Navigate to your .ssh folder through the command line you used ssh to connect to primary_ignition with (just run 'cd .ssh')
 8. Run the ls command to see if the 'authorized_keys' file is present.
 Proceed to step 9 if it is present, or reach out to David Folkner for support if it is not.
-9. Type 'nano authorized_keys' or 'vim authorized_keys' etc to open the file in a text editor
+9. Type 'nano authorized_keys' to open the file in a text editor
 10. Press the "down arrow" on your keyboard to go to the next line, and right click.
 This will paste the long string you copied from step 6.
 11. You will see a prompt when pasting.
 Just confirm it's ok through the dialog.
 12. Once the long string is pasted on the new line, hit "Ctrl+S" and "Ctrl+X" to exit the editor.